openxpki/openxpki/doc/quickstart.rst

 The SCEP setup is already included in the core distribution and example configuration.
 The package installs a wrapper script and creates a suitable alias redirecting all requests to ``http://host/scep/<any value>`` to the wrapper.
-A default config is placed at /etc/openxpki/scep/default.conf.
-For a testdrive, there is no need for any configuration, just call ``http://host/scep/scep``.
+While the default config found at ``/etc/openxpki/scep/default.conf`` maps all requests, you need make sure the used URL path maps to an endpoint policy file in the backend.
+The demo configuration contains one with the name ``generic`` so for a testdrive call ``http://host/scep/generic``.

 The system supports getcacert, getcert, getcacaps, getnextca and enroll/renew - the shipped workflow is configured to allow enrollment with password or signer on behalf.
-The password has to be set in ``scep.yaml``, the default is 'SecretChallenge'.
+The password (and all other policy settings) can be found in the file ``config.d/realm/democa/scep/generic.yaml``, the default is 'SecretChallenge'.
 For signing on behalf, use the UI to create a certificate with the 'TLS Client' profile - there is no password necessary.
 Advanced configuration is described in the scep workflow section.